SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

 The dependency `com.sap.cloud.security:java-api` is the new api exposed by the SAP Java Buildpack as of version `x.y.z`.

 ## Adapt Environment Variable
-As the new `java-api` is incompatible with the former one, You have to tell the SAP Java Buildpack, that you want to use the latest api.
-This is done by providing the `ENABLE_SECURITY_JAVA_API_V2` environment variable as part of your deployment descriptor, e.g. in your `manifest.yml` file.
+As the new `java-api` is incompatible with the former one, you have to tell the SAP Java Buildpack, that you want to use the latest api.
+This is done by setting the `ENABLE_SECURITY_JAVA_API_V2` environment variable to `true` as part of your deployment descriptor, e.g. in your `manifest.yml` file.

 With that the SAP Java Buildpack will provide `com.sap.cloud.security.token.AccessToken` instead of `XSUserInfo` in tomcat principal object.